microsoft/azuredatastudio-mysql/README.md

-# MySQL extension for Azure Data Studio (preview)
+# MySQL extension for Azure Data Studio

 Connect to, query, and manage MySQL databases with Azure Data Studio, a modern data editor available for Linux, MacOS, and Windows.
-This extension (preview) enables you to interact with MySQL using Azure Data Studio features like:
+This extension enables you to interact with MySQL using Azure Data Studio features like:

 * Connect to MySQL anywhere (on-premises, or VMs, on managed MySQL in other clouds or on Azure Database for MySQL - Flexible Server)
 * Searchable object explorer view for database objects, with auto-completion